jzacharuk/tallytest/README.md

 ```sh
 $ npm run lint
 ```
+Although the above command can be run manually, it is recommended to configure your code editor to show you style errors in real time.

 #### Documentation
 This project utilized jsdoc style comments throughout the code.
 The following command will create a docs folder and generate html documentation based on those comments: